It is not uncommon to hear many a School Leader say, “In everything I do, I put the children first.”

 “I always thought that as a Head I had to do more.
 Simply to prove to myself and others that I could do the job.
 It was just so exhausting!

 Now I realise that the preening, the acting, it just weighed me down.
 It’s been so liberating to finally come to realise that fulfilment in this role has more to do with my being and accepting myself for who I am, than it has to do with doing and performing for others”

 Putting Your Well-being First

 The Webinar was designed to consider how leaders can take back control of their well-being and more successfully manage and cope with the excessive stressors and demands of their jobs.
-I’ll also be sharing some successful workload strategies from my years working with school leaders that have been proven to support them in their role.
+In this webinar, I shared some successful workload strategies from my years working with School Leaders that have been proven to support them in their role.

 In this short 30 minute webinar, which included a short Q&A, I explored…

 – What happens when our emotional and psychological needs aren’t met